dotnet/runtime/src/mono/wasm/tools/wa-info/README.md

 `wa-diff` is a tool to compare WebAssembly binary files

+# wa-edit

+`wa-edit` is a tool to modify WebAssembly binary files

 ### Installation

 To install `wa-info` and `wa-diff` as dotnet tool run: